What is a shareholders agreement?

 For example, you might give every shareholder an equal vote on decisions relating to appointment of directors regardless of proportionate ownership.
 In some circumstances you might decide that each shareholder may be a director or appoint some other person to be a director.
-Another burning issue could be the sale of the company to a third party.
+Another burning issue could be sale to a third party.

 Protect the value of your investment

-A shareholders agreement can help prevent other shareholders reducing the value of your investment by their actions.
+A written shareholders agreement can help prevent other owners reducing the value of your investment by their actions.
 It can do this by setting out:

 Reduce the likelihood and cost of disputes

 Disputes between owners and other stakeholders are expensive and can be disruptive and detrimental to the on-going operation of the business.

 Many matters are likely to be discussed at each annual general meeting of the members.
 Some will require immediate action and therefore will be voted on.
 Others will come under strategic or contingency planning, such as under what circumstances owners agree to a merger if approached.
 The likelihood is that over a period of time, consensus might be forgotten on any single issue if it wasn't something that required a vote.
 Discussing these matters at the outset when starting a new business or when a new shareholder arrives and then recording them in writing limits the scope for a single member to scupper the plans of the other stockholders by claiming that he or she has never been involved in such decisions.

 In other words, having a shareholders agreement written in plain English means that shareholders are less likely to dispute what was agreed when the document was signed.